U.S. News Rankings

 |SAT/ACT scores must be received by||August 25|

-The student-faculty ratio at University of Louisville is 16:1, and the school has 26.8 percent of its classes with fewer than 20 students.
-The most popular majors at University of Louisville include: Business, Management, Marketing, and Related Support Services; Engineering; Education; Parks, Recreation, Leisure, and Fitness Studies; and Health Professions and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 78.0 percent.
+The student-faculty ratio at University of Louisville is 17:1, and the school has 29.3 percent of its classes with fewer than 20 students.
+The most popular majors at University of Louisville include: Business, Management, Marketing, and Related Support Services; Engineering; Parks, Recreation, Leisure, and Fitness Studies; Social Sciences; and Communication, Journalism, and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 77.8 percent.

 |Student gender distribution|